 An in-home babysitter, or nanny, may be a better solution for some families, especially those with multiple children.
 About 5% of young children with a child care arrangement are cared for in their home by a babysitter or nanny.

 The nanny market is competitive, with more experienced workers demanding higher pay.
-Families also try to woo nannies with good benefits, like health insurance, paid vacation and guaranteed pay on days or weeks when she isn’t needed, like when the family goes on vacation or a grandparent is visiting.
+Families also try to woo nannies with good benefits, like health insurance, paid vacation and guaranteed pay on days or weeks when he or she isn’t needed, like when the family goes on vacation or a grandparent is visiting.

 If your child’s caregiver earns more than $1,000 from you in any one quarter, you must also pay federal unemployment tax of 6% on the first $7,000 of their earnings.
 And depending on your state, you might also have to pay state unemployment taxes, workers’ compensation insurance and disability benefits.

-Babysitter wages are also subject to the tax laws for domestic employees as outlined above.
+Babysitter wages are also subject to the tax laws for domestic employees, as outlined above.

 New parents without access to maternity or paternity leave benefits might have to go back to work when their newborn is still waking up every three hours.
 Others, with cash to spare, might also appreciate the assistance of an experienced newborn caregiver.
-Enter the baby nurse, who can come to your home for 12-hour shifts, or even round-the-clock help during those early weeks of your baby’s life.
-Some stay for just a week or two, others for up to 6 weeks or longer.
+Enter the baby nurse, who can come to your home for 12-hour shifts or even round-the-clock help during those early weeks of your baby’s life.
+Some stay for just a week or two, while others for up to six weeks or longer.

-New mothers report paying a baby nurse, or night nurse, rates that start at about $11 per hour in lower cost of living parts of the U.S. Baby nurses hired through agencies tend to cost more.
+New mothers report paying a baby nurse, or night nurse, rates that start at about $11 per hour in lower-cost-of-living parts of the U.S. Baby nurses hired through agencies tend to cost more.
 In some expensive cities, families pay up to $30 per hour.